Apply to renew your registration

 You do not need to be practising as a social worker to renew your registration.
 Many social workers are registered while working in different roles such as teaching on social work courses.
 For example, there are several registered social workers who work for Social Work England.

-If you join or rejoin the register during annual renewal
+If you join or rejoin the register during the annual renewal period

 You are exempt from completing a renewal application if you join or rejoin the register during the annual renewal period (1 September to 30 November).
 However you still have to pay your registration fee for the upcoming year.
 It is not mandatory for you to record CPD during annual renewal, but it would be good practice.

-You must tell us if any of your details change as soon as possible.
+You must tell us as soon as possible if any of your details change.
 It’s your responsibility to make sure that all the information we hold about you is up to date and accurate throughout your registration.
 This includes your personal, contact and employment details.

 You can update your personal, contact and employment details on your online account.